Actively practise time telling with a human clock on your school grounds

 Challenge small groups of blindfolded children to create a range of 2D shapes from a length of rope.

-Explore outdoor practices from the Buddhist faith which promote mindfulness and meditation such as creating mandala or a zen garden.
+Buddhism lesson idea - using the outdoors to explore practices from the Buddhist faith which promote mindfulness and meditation such ...

 Promote active maths and understanding of forces and motion by building and launching your very own stomp rocket.